Powerful Primitives in the Bounded Quantum Storage Model: Technical Overview

-We present a scheme for an information-theoretically secure program broadcast in the BQSM.
-The idea is to distribute a polynomial number of augmented one-time programs of $\mathcal{P}$.
-Unlike the one-time programs discussed in the previous section, these augmented versions require a small amount of qmemory to process which restricts the number of programs an adversary with bounded qmemory can receive.
+In Sec.~\ref{sec:broadcast}, we present a scheme for an information-theoretically secure program broadcast in the BQSM.
+The idea is to distribute a polynomial number of augmented one-time programs of $P$ in a fixed time period.
+Unlike the one-time programs discussed in the previous section, these augmented versions require a small amount of qmemory to process.

-More rigorously, there is a set time where the sender distributes one-time programs of the form $\mathcal{O}(\mathcal{P}\oplus c_i)$ where $\mathcal{O}$ is our one-time compiler.
-In each one-time program, the output of $\mathcal{P}$ is padded with a different value $c_i$.
-This value is encoded in a Pauli padded quantum state and sent with the corresponding one-time program.
-The Pauli pad is the quantum version of the one-time pad that was introduced by Mosca et al. \cite{MTW00}.
-Users can evaluate the one-time program but need to store the Pauli padded states until the pad is revealed to make use of their evaluation.
-The pad is revealed at a set time after all users have received a one-time program copy.
-An adversary with bounded qmemory can store the Pauli padded states for a limited number of one-time programs and thus can only learn a limited number of evaluations of $\mathcal{P}$.
-See Sec.~\ref{sec:broadcast} for more details.
+More rigorously, there is a set time where the sender distributes one-time programs of the form $\mathcal{O}(P\oplus c_i)$ where $\mathcal{O}$ is our one-time compiler.
+In each one-time program, the output of $P$ is padded with a different value $c_i$.
+A quantum ciphertext is generated which encrypts the value $c_i$ and is sent with the corresponding one-time program.
+Users can evaluate the one-time program but need to store the ciphertext states until the encryption key is revealed to make use of their evaluation.
+The key is revealed at a set time after all users have received a one-time program copy.
+By revealing this classical key at the end, we are essentially forcing users to process the programs in a parallel fashion, limiting the number of evaluations that can be learned.
+In other words, an adversary with bounded qmemory can store the ciphertext states for a limited number of one-time programs and thus can only learn a limited number of evaluations of $P$.

-As we shall see, one-time programs allow us to achieve symmetric key encryption and message authentication while program broadcast allows for asymmetric key cryptography and even tokens for encryption and authentication.
+To prove this rigorously, we need a new min-entropy lower bound (Lemma \ref{splitting cor}) which roughly states that if $H_{\infty}(X_0X_1...X_{p-1}|Q)\geq \alpha$, where $X_i\in \{0,1\}^n$ and $Q$ is some quantum information, then there exists $i\in [p]$ and negligible $\epsilon$ such that roughly $H^\epsilon_{\infty}(X_i)\geq \alpha/p$.
+Konig and Renner \cite{KR11} established such a bound but only in the case when $n$ is sufficiently large with respect to $p$.
+Unfortunately, in our applications, $n$ is very small with respect to $p$.
+Informally, we resolve this issue by using their bound when $p$ is small and then use this as a base case to an inductive argument for larger values of $p$ achieving the required result.
+This result is of independent interest in the field of information theory.

+Note that while one-time programs can be built from one-time memory devices in the plain model, this is insufficient to build program broadcast in the plain model.
+Specifically, we need to use the qmemory bound outside the one-time programs as well in order to construct this primitive.
+Hence, program broadcast acts as a more pronounced advantage of the BQSM.